Swytchcode/swytchcode-chat/README.md

 ## Environment Variables

-The following environment variables are required for the plugin to function:
+The following environment variables are required for the library to function:

 | Variable | Description | Required |
 |----------|-------------|----------|